react-static/react-static/README.md

 A **progressive static-site generator** for React.

 React-Static is a fast, lightweight, and powerful progressive static site generator based on React and its ecosystem.
-It resembles the simplicity and developer experience your used to in tools like **Create React App** and has been carefully designed for **performance, flexibility, and user/developer experience**.
+It resembles the simplicity and developer experience you're used to in tools like **Create React App** and has been carefully designed for **performance, flexibility, and user/developer experience**.

 ## Features